-Fearing that the sheer volume of people with ticket changes would force us to get bumped yet again the next day, we called an audible.
+Fearing the sheer volume of people with ticket changes would force us to get bumped again the next day, we waved the flag.

 In other words, we had lost our minds.

-Hertz was the only agency that still had cars and at 10pm, we scored a Nissan for $130.
-Once I figured out how to turn on the headlights, we were off.
-If we drove straight through we would arrive at 5am.
+Hertz was the only agency still with cars; at 10 pm, we scored a Nissan for $130.
+We were off once I figured out how to turn on the headlights.
+If we drove straight through, we would arrive at 5 am.

-Our first stop was exactly 10 minutes out of the airport.
-God was punishing my smug attitude with a rental missing a USB port and satellite radio.
-We bought a car charger, a bottle of 5-hour energy, bottled Frappuccino and enough snacks to send a Boy Scout troop into the woods for a week.
+Our first stop was precisely 10 minutes out of the airport.
+God punished my smug attitude with a rental missing a USB port and satellite radio.
+We bought a car charger, a bottle of 5-hour energy, a bottled Frappuccino, and enough snacks to send a Boy Scout troop into the woods for a week.

-We stopped again less than two hours later and again an hour after that.
+We stopped less than two hours later and again an hour after that.
 We could not stop stopping.
-At the third stop Mac didn’t feel well so I offered to take the wheel.
+Mac didn’t feel well at the third stop, so I offered to take the wheel.
 I went into a 24-hr gas station to get him water and pretzels before we pulled out.

 That is when Fidelity cut off my MasterCard.

-The clerk looked nonplussed, like the majority of his customers got denied on the daily.
-Since Mac and I appeared to be the only suburban mom and teenage boy within miles of any of these stops, I understood where the cashier was coming from.
-There was a strong chance some of the clientele actually lived at the mini-mart and enjoyed watching me count out spare change and pocket lint to make my purchase.
+The clerk looked nonplussed, like most of his customers got denied daily.
+Since Mac and I appeared to be the only suburban mom and teenage boy within miles of these stops, so I understood where the cashier was coming from.
+There was a strong chance some of the clientele lived at the mini-mart and enjoyed watching me count out spare change and pocket lint to make my purchase.

-I then had the pleasure of spending the next 25 minutes on speakerphone with Fidelity’s fraud department.
-I realized, to them, it seemed as if someone had stolen my card and was headed North on I95 making $20 purchases until the card was cut off.
+I then enjoyed spending the next 25 minutes on speakerphone with Fidelity’s fraud department.
+I realized, to them, it seemed as if someone had stolen my card and was headed North on I95, making $20 purchases until the card was cut off.
 I also realized the notion of a caffeine and snack-deprived mother ripping up the highway was probably unlikely.

-I attempted to answer random security questions most of which I did not know the answer to hurting my chances of reinstatement.
-I was going 80 mph, at 12:45am, hepped up on 5-hr energy with a kid who may or may not projectile vomit any moment and Fidelity wanted to know my automatic monthly debits in 2014.
+I attempted to answer random security questions, most of which I did not know the answer to, hurting my chances of reinstatement.
+I was going 80 mph at 12:45 am, hepped up on 5-hr energy with a kid who may or may not projectile vomit any moment, and Fidelity wanted to know my automatic monthly debits in the previous year.

 Whose idea was this anyway?

-I tried to ignore the fact that the playlist was titled “Oldies.”
+I tried to ignore that the playlist was titled “Oldies.”
 Mostly because I was starting to feel mighty old.

-He woke up about 3:30am and we chatted and sang for the next hour.
+He woke up at about 3:30 am, and we chatted and sang for the next hour.
 I was impressed that he had downloaded “Bad, Bad Leroy Brown.”
-I belted it out at the top of my lungs… “Leroy looked like a jigsaw puzzle with a couple of pieces gone…” while Mac stared out the window and looked a little nauseous again.
+I belted it out at the top of my lungs… “Leroy looked like a jigsaw puzzle with a couple of pieces gone…” while Mac stared out the window and looked slightly nauseous again.

 What does he know anyway?

-The sun came up a little after 5am but we were still a good two hours from home.
+The sun rose slightly after 5 am, but we were still two hours from home.
 All the stops and rush hour in Woodbridge slowed us down.
-The 5-hr energy had worn off leaving me feeling like someone had tied me to the bumper somewhere outside Richmond and just left me there to drag along the asphalt.
+The 5-hr energy had worn off, leaving me feeling like someone had tied me to the bumper somewhere outside Richmond and just left me there to drag along the asphalt.

-Mac fell asleep again which made me envious and angry at the same time.
-I spent the remainder of the trip talking to myself, fidgeting in my seat, putting my face out the open window, singing Christmas carols and generally doing anything to stay awake.
-I’m sure I looked crazy — ok, I know I looked crazy — but I had made it so far, I wasn’t going to fall apart in the homestretch.
+Mac fell asleep again, which made me envious and angry simultaneously.
+I spent the remainder of the trip talking to myself, fidgeting in my seat, putting my face out the open window, singing Christmas carols, and generally doing anything to stay awake.
+I’m sure I looked crazy — ok, I know I looked crazy — but I had made it so far; I wouldn’t fall apart in the home stretch.

-After a few hours’ sleep and despite a vow to never get in a car again, EVER, I headed down to Reagan airport to rescue our car from the garage and return the Nissan.
+After a few hours of sleep and despite a vow to never get in a car again, EVER, I headed down to Reagan Airport to rescue our car from the garage and return the Nissan.

-As I drove, I realized that this trip will live on.
-I was actually smiling as I looked back on singing, talking and laughing with Mac throughout the trek.
-Not to mention our encounters with all the bizarre folks who wander around gas stations in the middle of the night (including a well-dressed gentleman who tried to shake us down for $17).
+As I drove, I realized that this trip would live on.
+I was smiling as I remembered singing, talking, and laughing with Mac throughout the trek, not to mention our encounters with all the bizarre folks who wandered around gas stations in the middle of the night (including a well-dressed gentleman who tried to shake us down for $17).

 It was a horrible plan.
 Misguided at best.
-But it gave us ideal time together before he embarks on the next chapter of his life at USC; which is just perfect to me.
+But it gave us ideal time together before he embarks on the next chapter of his life at USC, which is perfect for me.